All Episodes

 Well, we already have to fight over the broad strokes of the agenda because they're trying to condition the minds of the American people to think that the Republican agenda is bad and that nobody wants it.

-Yeah, they've won all these elections and they're in power because they've won all these elections, but But nobody wants it.
+Yeah, they've won all these elections and they're in power because they've won all these elections, but nobody wants it.

 That's one step in this process.

-So that's sort of part one of this.
+The other, so that's sort of part one of this.

 The other, though, is that it can't be done.

-And the oh, the GOP agenda can't be done chorus is especially loud on Obamacare and on immigration, right?
+And the, oh, the GOP agenda can't be done chorus is especially loud on Obamacare and on immigration, right?

-Uh they they say it can't be done.
+They say it can't be done.

 Whatever happened to yes, we can.